"You need a hobby."

 Years ago, when I finally mustered up the courage to hop off the fast track to law school — I felt lost.
 Blogging, makings side projects, and other creative hobbies became my refuge and helped me anchor my identity to something tangible.

 Over time, many of these hobbies grew into more durable skills that led me to my current career path.
-The problem was that I forgot to keep certain activities sacred and just for myself.
+The problem was that I forgot to keep certain activities sacred with no agenda, just for myself.
 Being at home throughout the pandemic magnified this realization for me.